Erio-Harrison/rust-os/notes/English/01BasicKnowledge.md

 }
 ```

-The complete workflow is as follows (corresponding to the above diagrams):
+The complete workflow is as follows (corresponding to the image above):

-1. Compilation Stage:
+1. **Compilation Phase**:
-   - `boot.S` is compiled into an object file (`boot.o`), containing `.text.entry` and `.bss.stack` sections.
+   - `boot.S` is compiled into an object file (`boot.o`), which contains the `.text.entry` section and the `.bss.stack` section.
-   - Rust code is compiled into object files (like `main.o`), containing `.text`, `.rodata`, `.data`, and `.bss` sections.
+   - Rust code is compiled into object files (e.g., `main.o`), which contain the `.text`, `.rodata`, `.data`, and `.bss` sections.

-2. Linking Stage:
+2. **Linking Phase**:
-   - The linker combines object files into an executable file (like `kernel.bin`) according to `linker.ld`.
+   - The linker merges the object files into an executable file (e.g., `kernel.bin`) according to `linker.ld`.
-   - The `.text.entry` section is placed at the beginning of the `.text` section, ensuring the `_start` symbol is at the start of the code section.
+   - The `.text.entry` section is placed at the beginning of the `.text` section, ensuring that the `_start` symbol is at the start of the code section.
-   - The `.bss.stack` section is placed in the `.bss` section, with stack space properly allocated.
+   - The `.bss.stack` section is placed in the `.bss` section, and the stack space is correctly allocated.

-3. Runtime Stage:
+3. **Execution Phase**:
-   - QEMU loads the executable file into memory (starting at `0x80200000`).
+   - QEMU loads the executable file into memory (starting from `0x80200000`).
-   - The bootloader jumps to the `_start` symbol, beginning the operating system's startup code.
+   - The bootloader jumps to the `_start` symbol, and the operating system's startup code begins execution.
-   - The code in `boot.S` sets up the stack pointer and jumps to the Rust code, starting the operating system's main logic.
+   - The code in `boot.S` sets the stack pointer and jumps to the Rust code, and the main logic of the operating system starts running.

-With this, we've established the basic framework of our operating system.
-In the next section, we'll implement the basic `print` functionality.
+At this point, the general framework of our operating system is established.
+In the next section, we will implement the basic `print` functionality.